 Is Grandma’s Molasses gluten free?

 Q: Where can I find Grandma’s Molasses?

 A: You can find Grandma’s Molasses in the baking section of grocery stores.
 Click here for Store Locator.

 A: Molasses is used as a sweetener in baking (e.g. gingerbread), cooking (e.g. pork tenderloin glaze), sweetener (e.g. coffee), or topping (e.g. hot cereal).
 Click here for Products.

 Q: How is Grandma’s Molasses made, and what are the ingredients?

-A: Grandma’s Molasses is made from of the finest quality, pure unsulfured juice of sun-ripened sugarcane.
+A: Grandma’s Molasses is made from of the finest quality, unsulfured juice of sun-ripened sugarcane.
 After the sugarcane is cut and crushed, the juices are extracted and boiled.
 The two grades of Grandma’s Molasses are created by the length of the boiling process –Original and Robust molasses.
 The remaining juice from the boiling process is placed into a high-speed crystallizer, spinning out molasses while the sugar in the juice crystallizes.

 Q: What are the different grades of Grandma’s Molasses?

 A: Grandma’s Molasses comes in two grades: Original and Robust molasses.